evowilliamson/natural-language-learning/README.md

 Personally, I was introduced into the **Pimsleur** method about 15 years ago when I decided to study Chinese Mandarin.
 To my learning skills I added the technique of breaking down songs in verses and refrains and presenting them in a repetitive manner. until mastering the complete, without even understanding the complete meaning of the songs, but just by hearing and seeing the words.
 From that point I focused on grasping the meaning of the individual words and phrases until completely understanding it.

 That method proved very effective and aided me a lot in acquiring the basics of Chinese Mandarin.
-Two years ago I decided to learn another
+Two years ago I decided to learn another East-Asian language, being Thai.
+I am applying the same method.